labex-labs/open-source-labs/rust/rust-book/lab-ch04-01-what-is-ownership/step3.md

 - When `s` comes _into_ scope, it is valid.
 - It remains valid until it goes _out of_ scope.

 At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
-Now we’ll build on top of this understanding by introducing the `String` type.
+Now we'll build on top of this understanding by introducing the `String` type.